jar398/eol_website/doc/finding-duplicates.md

     LIMIT 20
 ```

-Note that trait records could have the same page, predicate, and value
+Trait records could have the same page, predicate, and value and still
-and still differ significantly by metadata, which gives qualifying
+differ significantly by metadata, which could give qualifying
 conditions such as life stage.
 My guess is that this situation is
 rare.